Thank you to our many contributors over the years!

 We hope to exceed your expectations with quality learning and supportive discussions.
 We pride ourselves in making DBT learning a fun, interactive and supportive learning experience.

-Julie Hayden, BA, BSW, MSW Candidate, RSW, PMP
+Julie Hayden, BA, BSW, MSW, RSW, PMP, Peer

 Nicole Cadwallader – Project Manager, Graphic Designer

 Nicole is fabulous member on our team.
 She is a project manager keeping us on track and connected for projects.
-We are currently working on an exciting project to be rolled out in the spring Fall 2018 and she has been integral to making thing happen!
+We are currently working on an exciting project to be rolled out in Summer 2020 and she has been integral to making thing happen!
 Stay tuned!